HoukasaurusRex/chakra-ui-vuepress-starter/guide/README.md

 ## Credits

-This codesandbox template was created by [Victoria Bergquist](https://twitter.com/vicbergquist).
+This codesandbox template was created by [JT Houk](https://twitter.com/HoukasaurusRex).
 The information on this page is gathered from the official [VuePress documentation](https://v1.vuepress.vuejs.org) for the latest version of VuePress.

-If you would like to contribute to this template, please go to the [codesandbox-vuepress repository](https://github.com/vicbergquist/codesandbox-vuepress) on GitHub.
+If you would like to contribute to this template, please go to the [chakra-ui-vuepress-starter repository](https://github.com/HoukasaurusRex/chakra-ui-vuepress-starter) on GitHub.